RTP Açores: Modernization

-Programming during this period began to diversify and became more polished, with a concentration on information programming (Jornal de sábado, Notícias, Sumário), entertainment (with talk shows like Aqui Açores and Gente Nossa) and the beginning of the production of fiction programming.
+Programming during this period began to diversify and became more polished, with a concentration on information programming (Jornal de Sábado, Notícias, Sumário), entertainment (with talk shows like Aqui Açores and Gente Nossa) and the beginning of the production of fiction programming.
 Until this time, production of fictional storytelling was not full-developed; Lopes de Araújo considered this "the noble stage of production", due to the demands on people, technical requirements and financial means, in addition to a level of experience and maturity necessary to realize large productions.
-To this, on July 1986, the Regional Centre of the Azores produced Xailes Negros (a mini-series) which attempted break the mould and provide dynamic fiction and storey-telling, from scratch, while other productions have moved to adapt pre-existing public literature and works by celebrated Azorean authors.
+To this, in July 1986, the Regional Centre of the Azores produced Xailes Negros (a mini-series) which attempted break the mould and provide dynamic fiction and story-telling, from scratch, while other productions have moved to adapt pre-existing public literature and works by celebrated Azorean authors.
+Xailes Negros also bagged awards.
+In 1987, for the 500th anniversary of the discovery of the islands, RTP Açores produced Balada do Atlântico.
+Footage dispatched to stations in the United States, Canada and Bermuda, Notícias dos Açores, attracted between 350,000 and 700,000 viewers of Azorean descent.
+New current affairs programs were introduced in 1988, as well as test broadcasts to Flores and Corvo, up until then the only areas of Portugal that still had no television.
+Corvo residents did have a makeshift service in the mid-80s, which aired videotaped RTP programs, as well as telenovelas that had not reached RTP Açores yet.
+At the time, the closest RTP Açores signal was available from Terceira and was received in black and white.
+When satellite dishes and later RTP Açores' signal became viable options for television, the shadow service lost steam.